 In addition, you can choose the more capable Lunch Ride (LR) build if you prefer harder riding.

-This Yeti SB130 review will cover the updates for 2022, the main specs and features, a review of the trail performance, and our verdict on whether or not to choose it for your next mountain bike.
+This Yeti SB130 review will cover the latest updates, the main specs and features, a review of the trail performance, and our verdict on whether or not to choose it for your next mountain bike.